101+ DIY Projects For The Home You Want

 Lost socks, loose change, lint?
 DIY A station to have all these things at hand when doing laundry.

-Do you have a large old picture frame laying around?
-Grab some chalkboard paint and turn it into a menu board in kitchen.
+Do you have a large old picture frame lying around?
+Grab some chalkboard paint and turn it into a menu board in the kitchen.

 If you have flat interior doors, sprucing them up with some plywood panels and a fresh coat of paint can have a serious designer-worthy impact on your home.